Tuesday 17 March 2020

 Q: I am a regular volunteer, what should I do?

-To ensure the safety of our volunteers, staff and local communities we have taken the very difficult decision to suspend all volunteering with the Peak District National Park Authority with immediate effect until further notice.
-Registered volunteers will also be contacted directly through our volunteers database.
-We would like to thank all of our volunteers for your continued dedication and contribution to the Peak District National Park, and look forward to welcoming you back when it is appropriate for us to do so.
+Registered volunteers will be contacted directly through our volunteers database.
+We would like to thank all of our volunteers for your continued dedication and contribution to the Peak District National Park.

 Q: Is National Park HQ still open?

-As of Monday 23 March, our Aldern House HQ will be closed to the public.
-Vehicles (including deliveries) will only be able to access the building through the northern entrance gate via the electronic barrier.
+Information on when our main office will re-open fully to the public will be shared here.
+Vehicles (including deliveries) by appointment should continue access the building through the northern entrance gate via the electronic barrier.
 Staff and business tenants will be able to access the office via their pass.
 If you have a meeting scheduled at the office, please contact the relevant staff member, or 01629 816200 or email@example.com.

 Q: What about public meetings and committees?